theJonathanXue/theJonathanXue/README.md

 </p>

 - I'm a 4th year Computer Science student at the University of Waterloo
-- I have interned at startups working with AWS, Typescript, React, Python, SQL, Docker, Firebase and more to develop data-rich web applications and microservices from E2E.
+- I have interned at companies working with AWS, Typescript, Javascript, Python, SQL, Docker, Firebase and more to develop data-rich web applications and microservices from E2E.
 - Looking to explore more technologies throughout internships!